JohnSnowLabs/spark-nlp/docs/en/alab/user_management.md

 ## User Groups

 Currently, two user groups are available: _Annotators_ and _UserAdmins_.
 By default, a new user gets added to the _Annotators_ group.
-It means the user will not have access to any admin features.
-Such as user management or other settings.
+It means the user will not have access to any admin features, such as user management or other settings.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/user_group.png" style="width:110%;"/>